Guest blog post by our friends of Futsal X.

 4. Ball Skills and Control – According to Dr. Emilio Miranda from Sao Paolo University, a futsal player will have 600% more touches on the ball than a soccer player.
 This inherently helps players master their touch on the ball and will give players confidence to hold on to the ball more and take players on 1v1.

-5. Creativity – Perhaps the single most important reason to play futsal is because it encourages players to be creative and think out of the box.
+5. Creativity – Perhaps the single most important reason to play futsal is that it encourages players to be creative and think out of the box.
 Because the court is smaller and you get so much more touches on the ball, players try things that they would never risk doing on the soccer field.
 This creativity can come in the form of crazy 1v1 moves, unbelievable passes, and combinations or the mastery of the toe-poke.
 Remember Ronaldo’s toe-poke goal in the semi-finals of the 2002 World Cup?
 We have his futsal roots to thank for that one!

 Don’t forget – futsal is King!